 In line with General Notice 704 (GN704) of the National Water Act (Act 36 of 1998), it is proposed that a diversion berm is constructed along the boundary between the rehabilitated wetland area and the Lafarge internal stormwater management infrastructure.
+This berm will be close to, or over a drainage dich which has been excavated in the area but which is to be filled in so as to reestablish a more natural ground surface level there.
 It is proposed that the diversion berm is a minimum height of 0.8 m.
 This berm will ensure that flood waters generated during the 1:50 year storm event will not inundate factory infrastructure and will ensure the separation of clean water (from the upstream catchment area) and potentially contaminated water (runoff from the factory site).